jpseverance/DateAndTimeDimensionBuilders/README.md

 # DateAndTimeDimensionBuilders
-Data warehousing date dimension and time dimension builders written in Python.
+Date dimension and time dimension builders written in Python for data warehousing.